Aerocatia/halopc-revised/BUGS.md

 ## fog

 - atmospheric fog does not render correctly.
-    - Worked around with Chimera, fixed properly with CEnshine.
+    - Fixed with Chimera or CEnshine.

 ## lens_flare